chiara-rizzi/first-steps-analysis/README.md

 ```

 This will display the list of branches and
-their value for the first event:
+their value in the first event:

 <details>
   <summary>Click to expand the list of branches!</summary>